vibbits/training-material/topics/python-programming/tutorials/4_conditions/tutorial.md

 ---

-# 4. Conditions
-*Decide what to do based on x and y*.

 ## 4.1 Introduction
 Programs start to become more interesting if you can do different things depending on the input.
 For this, you have to use *conditions*, which we will discuss in this section.